Navigating This Site

 About The Fan Hitch

-Beginning in the early 1980s Mark and Sue Hamilton visited many communities across Arctic Canada and since 1996 have owned Inuit Dogs.
-Today they maintain a small kennel for purely recreational mushing.
-All but one of their dogs have come to them directly from the Canadian North either as puppies or adults, some of those as ‘retirees’.
-As a result of the Hamilton’s interest in polar regions in general and traditional Inuit Dogs specifically, The Fan Hitch journal was established back in July 1998 in both paper and electronic format.
+We have been recreational mushers since 1972, first with Alaskan Malamutes and since 1996 only with our first Inuit Dogs.
+In the early 1980s we began visiting communities across Arctic Canada.
+All but two of our Inuit Dogs have come directly from the Canadian North either as puppies or adults, most of those as ‘retirees’ from traditional teams.
+As a result of the our interest in polar regions in general and traditional Inuit Dogs specifically, The Fan Hitch newsletter was established in July 1998 in both paper (with the March 2012 issue, we retired the nearly fifteen-year run of our subscription print edition) and electronic format.
 Since then it has grown in scope, evolving from a newsletter into a journal, earning its moniker’s double entendre meaning both the traditional way of hooking up Inuit Dogs to a qamutiq (sledge) and as a place where people of all interests and backgrounds gather to search for information and share experiences and expertise on a wide variety of topics relating to the Inuit Dog.
-Several contributed articles have won awards for both prose and poetry, and the publication itself won the Dog Writers’ Association of America’s “Best Newsletter” on its first (and only) submission
+Several contributed articles have won awards for both prose and poetry, and the publication itself has won the Dog Writers’ Association of America’s “Best Newsletter” on its first (and only) submission.

 The Fan Hitch website encourages your questions, comments and suggestions.
 Whatever inquiries we cannot answer can usually be directed to one or more of a wide-ranging roster of personal and professional contacts who have demonstrated an eager and unselfish willingness to assist.
 Their generous support has been instrumental in making the website become the “fan hitch” that it is.

-The Fan Hitch is published in March, June, September and December.
+The Fan Hitch journal is published in March, June, September and December.
 Article submissions are welcome for consideration.
-A letter of self-introduction to the editor should be the first step so that writers can be familiarized with the journal’s modest requirements.
+A letter of self-introduction should be the first step so that writers can be familiarized with the journal’s modest requirements.

 Here is our contact information: